D61-IA/FisherGCN/README.md

 ## Cite

-If you find this work useful, please cite our paper
+If you find this work useful and apply it in your work, please cite our paper

 ```
 @article{fishergcn,